gabrielramirezv/SARS-CoV-2_in_wastewater/docs/project_report.md

 ## Methods

-[Identificar y describir los diferentes datos de entrada con los que se cuenta, así como de dónde fueron descargados, el formato de los mismos, y las columnas con las que cuenta.
-Especificar si se utilizará un servidor en particular para trabajar, o herramientas para el desarrollo de la solución del análsis.
-Formular las preguntas biológicas que se busca resolver con el análisis de los datos para determinar las tareas a realizar por cada una de ellas.]
-The data that we used for this project is a national collection of echinoderms around Mexico, and it is available in [https://data.amerigeoss.org/dataset/coleccion-nacional-de-equinodermos].
+The data that we used for this project is a national collection of echinoderms around Mexico, and it is available in https://data.amerigeoss.org/dataset/coleccion-nacional-de-equinodermos.
 The main information that it contains is the taxonomy of each echinoderm and its location.
 This data is written in a CSV file, and it is composed by the following columns:
 - decimal_latitude
 - decimal_longitude